softsideoftech/content/emails/course-2018-october-4.md

 {{.FirstName}},

-Here's the info I promised you on the leadership development course.
+Here's the info I promised you on the inner leadership development course.

 _**If you still want to be in the course, please read through to the end of this email.**_